Mourning FDR: In a Classic Photo, the Face of a Nation’s Loss

-Leaving aside, for a moment, the question of how effective they really were while in office, some American presidents simply loom larger in the public imagination than other Oval Office occupants: several of the Founding Fathers, for example; John F. Kennedy and his deeply romanticized “thousand days”; Ronald Reagan; Lincoln, of course.
+Leaving aside, for a moment, the question of how effective they really were while in office, some American presidents simply loom larger than others in the public imagination: several of the Founding Fathers, for example; John F. Kennedy and his intensely romanticized “thousand days”; Ronald Reagan; Lincoln, of course.

 To his naysayers, of course, Roosevelt’s New Deal was not far removed from communism — an egregious example of governmental overreach — while his political philosophy smacked of class betrayal and an un-American belief that the feds can solve every problem we’ll ever face, no matter how large or small, how transient or catastrophic.